w3c/danmaku/USE-CASES/bullet chatting rendering.md

 - The bullet chatting can be statically displayed at the top or bottom of the video area.
 - The bullet chatting can be displayed in the video area by scrolling in a fixed direction, such as scrolling from right to left.
 - If the user pause the video, and the bullet chatting is also paused.
 - The bulelt chatting is in sync with the video timeline.
-Just like WebVTT, When the video imeline chang, the bullet chatting will change as well.
+Just like WebVTT, when the video timeline changes, the bullet chatting will change simultaneously as well.
 - When the user hover on a specified bullet chatting, the bullet chatting may stop scrolling, and other bullet chatting is display as usual.
-This behavior is not a standard way, but the ability should be provided.
+This behavior may be not a default way, but the ability to control this behaviour should be provided.
 - The bullet chatting can be overlaped.

 #### Variants: